 The author of this text does not know the reasons why Intel abandoned direct support of the 8-bit PC's with their processors.
 Intel has always distinguished the complexity and ambiguity of the policy.
 Its connection with politics in particular is illustrated by the fact that for a long time Intel has had fabs in Israel and until the end of the 90's it was secret.
 Intel practically did not try to improve the 8080, only the clock frequency was raised to 3 MHz.
 In fact the 8-bit computer market was given to Zilog with the z80 processor which was related to the 8080, and the z80 was able to quite successfully withstand the main competitor, The Terminator 6502.

 In the USSR and Russia the domestic clone of the 8080 became the basis of many popular computers that remained popular until the early 90s.
 Those are of course the Radio-86RK, Mikrosha, the multicolor Orion-128, Vector, and Corvette.
 Eventually cheap and improved ZX Spectrum clones based on the z80 won the clone wars.

 |This is a real PC|

 The 8085 has built-in support for interrupts, which in many cases eliminates the need for a separate interrupt controller in a system, and a serial I/O port.
+As already noted in the 8085 the full support was not added for the overflow flag, so the arithmetic of signed numbers remained somewhat incomplete.

-In the SU/Russia in the early 90s on the basis of domestic clone ИM1821BM85A there were attempts to improve some systems, for example, computer Vector.
-In fact, Intel had given way to the z80 in the 70s.
-A few years later, in the battle for the 16-bit market, Intel behaved quite differently, starting a lawsuit to ban sales of V20 and v30 processors in the United States.
-Interestingly, the mentioned processors of the Japanese company NEC could switch to full binary compatibility with the 8080, which made them the fastest processors of the 8080 architecture.
+In fact Intel gave way to the Z80 in the 70's.
+A few years later in the battle for the 16-bit market Intel behaved quite differently, starting a lawsuit to ban sales of the V20 and V30 processors in the United States.
+Interestingly the mentioned processors of Japanese company NEC could switch to full binary compatibility with the 8080, which made them the fastest processors of the 8080 architecture.